tollispa/Netflix-clone/README.md

 This application was built using the following technologies:

-React
+React,
-React Router
+React Router,
-Axios
-CSS
+Axios,
-Tailwind css
+Tailwind